balena-io/docs/pages/learn/develop/hardware/jetson-orin.md

 The Jetson Orin NX 16GB module can is used with the Xavier NX Devkit, which exposes a debug interface on the UART TXD, UART RXD and GND pins.
 The UART pins are located underneath the Orin NX module.
 Additionally, a monitor can be connected to the board's HDMI port.

 The default internal storage used for provisioning balenaOS on the Jetson Orin NX 16GB is an NVME drive, which needs to be attached to the carrier board prior to booting the flasher USB key.
-If instead you would like to use other media, like for example an SSD as main storage, please consult the OS installer [target_devices][target devices section] configuration option or the [alternative provisioning options] section below.
+If instead you would like to use other media, like for example an SSD as main storage, please consult the OS installer [target_devices][target devices section] configuration option or the [alternative provisioning options](#alternative-provisioning-options) section.
 </details>

 <br>